 Other passenger facilities include a library, a workshop area for holding lecturers, demonstrations, arts and crafts, a music hall, a casino, bars and billiards.

-Unique features of the Anthem of the Seas
+Unique features of Anthem of the Seas

-The advanced Quantum-class vessel features the north star; a jewel-shaped glass capsule above the top deck, which can hold 14 people and raises 300ft above the ocean providing guests with 360° views of the sea.
+The advanced Quantum-class vessel features the north star; a jewel-shaped glass capsule above the top deck, which can hold 14 people and rises 300ft above the ocean providing guests with 360° views of the sea.

-Another innovative facility to be installed at the stern of the ship is the RipCord by iFly, which provides guests with skydiving experience onboard.
+Another innovative facility to be installed at the stern of the ship is the RipCord by iFly, which provides guests with skydiving experience on board.

 The cruise ship’s SeaPlex venue is the largest indoor sports and entertainment complex at sea with bumper cars, roller skating, a basketball court and a food truck.